NKVD prisoner massacres in Lviv: Prison on Łącki Street

 In the NKGB Internal Prison on Łącki Street, approximately a thousand prisoners were held.
 According to the authors of Chronicle of 2,350 Days of War and Occupation of Lviv, their liquidation began as early as June 23.
-However, the following day, the prison was attacked by an the Organization of Ukrainian Nationalists militsiya, which managed to free 270 inmates.
+However, the following day, the prison was attacked by the Organization of Ukrainian Nationalists militsiya, which managed to free 270 inmates.
 After suppressing the Ukrainian insurgency, the extermination of prisoners continued.
 On June 26, the commander of the 13th NKVD Convoy Troops Division, Colonel Zavyalov, reported to the People's Commissar of the NKVD of the Ukrainian SSR, Serhiyenko, that the prison on Łącki Street had already been "liquidated", and the division's units were directed to fight the insurgents and defend Lviv.
 In reality, the extermination action reached its peak intensity on June 27 and 28.

 Prisoners from Łącki Street were shot in the basements and cells.
 Their bodies were either left at the execution sites or moved to mass graves dug in the prison yard.
 The Germans, who investigated the massacre site, estimated the number of those killed at roughly 4,000.
 According to Bogdan Musiał, however, the massacre claimed about a thousand victims.
 Only a few individuals survived, having managed to hide under piles of corpses.
 Among the few survivors were two Union of Armed Struggle radio operators assigned to Colonel Leopold Okulicki.